mattvenn/zero-to-asic-www/content/post/cob.md

 ![cob working](/cob_working.jpg)

 I would love to have this as an option for [Tiny Tapeout](https://tinytapeout.com), but it required getting hold of bare dies, which isn’t an option for us at the moment.
 The long wires also affect the performance of the chip, because they add unwanted inductance.

+Although the chips work, I don't have plans to provide them with a demoboard needed to power them up and get a design working.
+They're more intended as nice gifts or prizes for people.

 For the rest of the photos and lots of videos, check out [Stuart’s album](https://photos.google.com/share/AF1QipPvHwLy1QsDnQShTJTSbDiQ6kdWi2avBRBA2i7dXp9sm7P3BI3qjYkOHsiN2lh8zg?key=TFBDZ09Kd18zS1VURjRadEc1UUFQRDExSWxpakJ3).